jeff-hykin/silver_spectacle/README.md

 ## What kind of plots can it do?

 If [Chart JS](https://www.chartjs.org/docs/latest/general/data-structures.html) has it, then it is already available in this library.
-More visualization libraries like [plotly](https://plotly.com/javascript/3d-charts/) will be added to enable additional 2D plots, 3D charts, video/image integration, and more.
+More visualization libraries like [plotly](https://plotly.com/javascript/3d-charts/) will be added to enable additional 2D plots, 3D charts, video/image integration, etc.
 <br>

-For example:
+To use one of their charts:
 - Go to [Chart JS's website](https://www.chartjs.org/docs/latest/general/data-structures.html)
 - Find a plot, such as [this line chart](https://www.chartjs.org/docs/latest/charts/line.html)
 - Then do a near 1-to-1 mapping to python